-A) EVENT LEVEL 3 B) EVENT LEVEL 2 C) EVENT LEVEL 1 Go to Event Level 3 Notification Continue recommended actions Go to Event Level 1 Notification Chart Chart on this sheet Go to Event Level 1 Nothication Chart
+A) EVENT LEVEL 3 B) EVENT LEVEL 2 C) EVENT LEVEL 1 Go to Event Level 3 Notification Chart Continue recommended actions on this sheet Go to Event Level 1 Notification Chart

-EVENT: Seepage and Erosion LEVEL: 1 ACTION DATA SHEET: C1

-RECOMMENDED ACTIONS

-EAP Coordinator: Time/Date

-- A. Make sure notifications to all parties are completed in accordance with the outline included in Section 2.2. - B. Confer with the Engineering Director or designee and/or the On-Call Engineer to determine any corrective/preventative actions that must be taken. - C. Take all necessary actions to minimize the potential for human loss of life, injury, or property damage should the dikes fail. - D. Record all information, observations, and actions on an Event Log Form (Form 3.1). - E. Establish a means to keep in frequent contact with the Engineering Director or designee until Event Level 1 is terminated.

-- A. Review all pertinent information in order to recommend appropriate actions to the EAP coordinator.
-If necessary, contact local emergency contractors and/or other individuals that may be able to assist in monitoring or repairing the situation. - B. Evaluate conditions per the Evaluation/Decision table below and, if appropriate, adjust the event level or terminate EAP operations.

-- A. Provide decision support and technical support to the Engineering Director or Designee as appropriate.
-Send a qualified individual to the site as soon as possible. - B. If the Engineering Director is going to terminate EAP operations, perform a follow-up inspection of the failed area.

-Evaluate conditions at least daily, or whenever conditions change significantly.
-Using Table 1.1 and/or Table 3.1, determine whether:

-- A. The event warrants downgrade to Event Level 2.
-The event level may be downgraded once fluids cease escaping from the ponds through the Ash Pond System perimeter dikes.
-All contacts on Event Level 1 Notification Flow Chart shall be notified of downgrade from Event Level 1 to Event Level 2. - B. The event remains at the current Event Level.
-The event level shall remain at Event Level 1 as long as fluids are escaping from the ponds through the Ash Pond System perimeter dikes. - C. The event can be terminated after a failure event occurs and the pond completely drains to a point where there is no further threat to human loss of life, injury, or property damage.
+EVENT EVENT: Seepage and Erosion LEVEL: 1 ACTION DATA SHEET: C1 RECOMMENDED ACTIONS oordinator: Time/Date A. Make sure notifications to all parties are completed in accordance with the outline included in Section 2.2.
+Completed Confer with the Engineering Director or designee and/or the On-Call Engineer to determine any corrective/preventative actions that must be taken.
+C. Take all necessary actions to minimize the potential for human loss of life, injury, or property damage should the dikes fail.
+D. Record all information, observations, and actions on an Event Log Form (Form 3.1).
+Establish a means to keep in frequent contact with the Engineering Director or designee until Event Level 1 is terminated.
+Enginee ering Director or designee: А. Review all pertinent information in order to recommend appropriate actions to the EAP coordinator.
+If necessary, contact local emergency contractors and/or other individuals that B. may be able to assist in monitoring or repairing the situation.
+Evaluate conditions per the Evaluation/Decision table below and, if appropriate, adjust the event level or terminate EAP operations.
+On-Cal Engineer: Provide decision support and technical support to the Engineering Director or Designee as appropriate.
+Send a qualified individual to the site as soon as possible.
+B. If the Engineering Director is going to terminate EAP operations, perform a follow-up inspection of the failed area.
+EVALUATION / DECISION e conditions at least daily, or whenever conditions change significantly.
+Using Table 1.1 and/ ne whether: or Table 3.1, The event warrants downgrade to Event Level 2.
+The event level may be downgraded once e fluids cease 2 1 . escaping from the ponds through the Ash Pond System perimeter dikes.
+All contacts on E Notification Flow Chart shall be notified of downgrade from Event Level 1 to Event Level 2.
+The event remains at the current Event Level.
+The event level shall remain at Event Level 1 as are escaping from the ponds through the Ash Pond System perimeter dikes. - C. The event can be terminated after a failure event occurs and the pond completely drains to a poir is no further threat to human loss of life, injury, or property damage. nt where there